caitlynbakery/theta_image_pick_11/README.md

 ## File Picker

 The [image_picker](https://pub.dev/packages/image_picker) plugin simplifies the process for selecting images.
 First, import the package.
 Create a method called `pickImage` that is called when a TextButton is pressed.
-The method updates the State with a new image when one is selected.
+The method updates the State when a new image is selected.

 ```dart
   File? image;